 In 2015, Turkey was the 6th most visited country in the world.
 But in 2016, due to internal political unrest, acts of terrorism and conflicts in nearby Syria, they didn’t have a great year in regards to tourism.
+In the years that followed Turkish tourism has had its ups and downs.

 A quick search at any traveler forum on Turkey will show that the most common questions about the destination over the last year have been in regards to whether Turkey is safety or not, rather than its worthiness for a visit.
 So before we take a look at just the safety, let’s look at the full picture.